rodrigosetti/swagger-test/README.md

 Which translates to:

 > For all valid requests that can be derived from my Swagger schema, the
-> API response obtained from executing that request is valid according to the
+> API response obtained from a service that implements the schema is valid.

-> same Swagger schema.
+The tool exposes several ways to derive value from the Swagger schema, for example, you may be interested in getting just a random valid request from the schema (use the `generate` command), or validating if a given response (from a particular operation) is valid (use the `validate` command), or, run one sample instance of the full proposition, which picks a random request and validate its resulting response (use the `request` command).

-The tool exposes several ways to configure get value from parts of it, for example, you may be interested in getting just a random valid request from the schema (use the `generate` command), or validating if a given response (from a particular operation) is valid (use the `validate` command), or, run one sample instance of the full proposition, which picks a random request and validate it's resulting response (use the `request` command).
+The random requests generator is deterministic by given the same _seed_ value, or one can focus on a particular operation by specifying the operation id.

-The generator random request values are reproducible by re-using the same _seed_ value, or one can focus on a particular operation by specifying the operation id.
+The tool also simplifies integration with other systems by allowing to configure output formats as standard HTTP message, JSON, or [curl](https://curl.se).

-The tool also simplifies integration with other systems by allowing to configure output formats as standard HTTP message, JSON, or curl.
 Additionally, there are Haskell modules exposed as a library if one wants to build on top of it.

 ## Command Line Interface

-*swagger-test* supports three commands:
+*swagger-test* supports four commands:

- * `generate` - generates a new random valid request from Swagger schema.
+ * `generate` - generates a new random valid request from the Swagger schema.
  * `validate` - validate a response to a given operation id, according to the schema.
  * `request` - generate and make the request, then validates the response